Measurement of $\Xi_{c}^{+}$ production in $p$Pb collisions at $\sqrt{s_{NN}}=8.16$ TeV at LHCb: Results

 Both the \Xicp/\Lc and \Xicp/$D^{0}$ ratios show no significant \pt dependence, similarly for the $p$Pb and Pb$p$ data samples.
-This result provides a strong indication that the same processes govern hadronisation in $p$Pb and Pb$p$ collisions.
+This result provides a strong indication that the same processes govern hadronization in $p$Pb and Pb$p$ collisions.
 This is the first time they are measured in this system.
-The data are compared with EPPS16 nPDF calculation~\cite{Eskola:2016oht}, which uses the cross-section measured in $pp$ collisions by ALICE~\cite{ALICE:2021bli} as input for their calculation.
-The EPPS16 model shows a similar trend, but significantly overestimates the data.
-The measurements are also compared with results from the \pythia 8.3 event generator with a tune that implements colour reconnection (CR) beyond the leading-colour approximation~\cite{Christiansen:2015yqa} and the computation obtained with EPOS4HQ, the heavy quark extension of the new EPOS4 framework~\cite{Werner:2023fne}.
-Both calculations are based on results in $pp$ collisions.
-The \Xicp/\Lc cross-section ratio is best described by the EPOS4HQ model within uncertainties, despite showing a different trend, especially at low \pt.
-This behaviour is even more pronounced in the \Xicp/$D^{0}$ cross-section ratio.
+The data are compared with EPPS16 nPDF predictions~\cite{Eskola:2016oht}, which uses the cross section measured in $pp$ collisions by ALICE~\cite{ALICE:2021bli} as input for their calculation.
+The EPPS16 model shows a similar trend as the data, but significantly overestimates it.
+The measurements are also compared with results from the \pythia 8.3 event generator with a tune that implements color reconnection (CR) beyond the leading-color approximation~\cite{Christiansen:2015yqa} and the computation obtained with EPOS4HQ, the heavy quark extension of the new EPOS4 framework~\cite{Werner:2023fne}.
+Both computations are based on results in $pp$ collisions.
+The \Xicp/\Lc cross section ratio is best described by the EPOS4HQ model within uncertainties, despite showing a different trend, especially at low \pt.
+This behavior is even more pronounced in the \Xicp/$D^{0}$ cross section ratio.
 The \Xicp to $D^{0}$ production ratio is also compared with the result of ALICE at \sqs = 13 \tev at $|y|<$0.5 in $pp$ collisions~\cite{ALICE:2021bli}.
 The ALICE result is generally higher, but the two measurements agree within the uncertainties.